DAISYzxy/Triple-d/README.md

 <img src="fig/triple-d_exp.png" width="1000px">

-We present Triple-d, a high-quality data creation technique that denoises distant supervision through adaptive pattern replacement in input instances and further denoises them using a non-parametric model with instance normalization.
-We formulate the adaptive pattern replacement task as a maximum-profit bipartite graph problem, determining which entity should be replaced in the input.
-Edge profits are assigned through the statistical distribution, and we propose an approximation algorithm as a solution.
+In this paper, we introduce Triple-d, a denoising distant supervision technique designed to create high-quality data.
+This method involves adaptive pattern replacement in input instances and further denoising using a non-parametric model with scalable instance normalization.
+Specifically, we formulate the adaptive pattern replacement task as a maximum-profit bipartite graph problem, determining which entity should be replaced in the input.
+Edge profits are assigned through its statistical distribution, and we propose an approximation algorithm as a solution.
 To address the lack of ground truth, we employ a greedy algorithm with a K-Means strategy and introduce instance normalization to enhance the performance of decision boundary instances.
 Additionally, we optimize the bottleneck full neighbors retrieval algorithm to $\mathcal{O}(N\log N)$ in the non-parametric denoising model, which consists of three building blocks.
 Extensive experiments on real-world datasets demonstrate the effectiveness and efficiency of our proposed method, Triple-d.